 I spent years making mistake after mistake on the internet, all the while having to go back to work that day.

 Most line cooks work a lot, so trying to figure out how to make money online is nearly impossible.

 Then, you have the line cooks who are looking for the “get-rich-quick” schemes online and that’s not what this is about.

 What I am wanting to teach is that you can transition out of your restaurant job by taking an extra step each day.

 These are the 5 things to do to get out of cooking the rest of your life.
 (I am only addressing people who are truly motivated, hard working and know that there’s no shortcuts to true success.)

 The first way to get noticed around the world for your unique talents and abilities is starting a blog.
 In order to earn any money online, you need a lot of people seeing your offers.

-Get your name as your website’s name, like mine.
+Get your name as your website’s name, like mine, and have a website redesign plan.
 Getting a free Blogger or WordPress.com account won’t work.

 2. Pick one social media platform and dominate it